 Delta Optical Thin Film supply a range of optical filters that are ideal for use in fluorescence spectroscopy devices.
 We have developed and manufactured interference filters, bandpass filters, and beam splitters to the highest quality.

-Delta Optical Thin Film uses ultra-hard surface coatings on many of our filters, which enables the filters to perform exceptionally well in intense light and humidity.
+Delta Optical Thin Film uses ultra-hard surface coatings on all our filters, which enables the filters to perform exceptionally well in intense light and varying temperature and humidity.